-Every Board or Officer in charge of a department may, with the written approval of the Board of Selectmen, sell any personal property or material belonging to the Town not required by said department and not exceeding \$500 in value.
+Every Board or Officer in charge of a department may, with the written approval of the Select Board, sell any personal property or material belonging to the Town not required by said department and not exceeding \$500 in value.

 Section 9.
 Forms for Submitting Annual Budget